JedGrabman/AK_RCV_Summarizer/README.md

 2.)
 Eliminate overvotes.
 If a voter marks that they have an equal preference for 2 voters, then those marks and any subsequent marks are discarded.
 * **Example:** A voter ranks candidates A, B, C and D as their 1st, 2nd, 2nd and 3rd choice respectively.
 Because both B & C were both ranked 2nd, this is an overvote, and those marks are discarded.
 Additionally, the 3rd choice vote for D is also discarded, as it is subsequent to an overvote.
 The 1st choice vote for A is retained, because it was made before the overvote, not after it.

 3.)
-Eliminate all but the 1st occurence of a candidate.
+Eliminate all but the 1st occurrence of a candidate.
 If a voter lists the same candidate multiple times, only the earliest ranking is retained.
 * **Example:** A voter ranks candidate A as their 1st choice and candidate B as their 2nd and 3rd choice.
 The `Mark` representing candidate B as the voters 2nd choice is retained, because it is the voter's earliest selection for candidate B. However, the `Mark` representing candidate B as the voters 3rd choice is discarded.

 4.)
 If the difference between two consecutive ranks is 3 or greater, eliminate all marks after the gap.